Time Scheduling and Energy Trading for Heterogeneous Wireless-Powered and Backscattering-based IoT Networks: Numerical Results

-For performance comparison, we consider three conventional methods, i.e., the BBCM, HTTCM, and TDMA mechanism.
-It is worth noting that, in the TDMA mechanism, all IoT devices are allocated with identical time resources.
-In this case, the total backscatter time of the IoT devices accounts for a half length of the normalized time frame as illustrated in Fig.~\ref{fig:System_model}(b).
+For profit comparison, we consider three conventional communication methods, i.e., the BBCM, HTTCM, and TDMA mechanism, which are implemented at the ISP.
+It is worth noting that for the TDMA mechanism, all IoT devices are allocated with identical time resources.
+In this case, the total backscatter time of the IoT devices accounts for a half of the normalized time frame as illustrated in Fig.~\ref{fig:time_frame}.
 Thus, the operation time of the PB $\beta$ is fixed and equal to the total backscatter time of the IoT devices.